 Lowered oestrogen levels cause the tissues of the vagina to become thin, dry and less elastic.
 The vagina becomes slightly shorter and narrower.
 (These changes also happen with menopause.)

 Water-based lubricants such as Sylk can reduce the discomfort, particularly during sex.
-Vaginal moisturizers such as Replens (available online and from some pharmacies) help to hydrate the vaginal tissue and have a long lasting effect (up to 3 days at a time).
+Vaginal moisturizers such as Replens (available online and from some pharmacies) help to hydrate the vaginal tissue and have a long-lasting effect (up to three days at a time).

 This is quite common when starting hormonal therapy and often passes as your body learns to tolerate the drug.
 It may help to take the medication with food or at night before going to bed.

 Bone and joint pain

 It’s important to stay physically active to keep the muscles around your joints flexible.
 Regular exercise has been shown to reduce joint pain caused by hormone therapy.